Sani-Rozera/PDF_chatbot/README.md

 Through this project, I learned how LangChain, RAG, embeddings, FAISS, and Gemini API work together to build a PDF question-answering chatbot.

+You can access this by using the following link: https://pdfchatbot-bdbtsrkjuhvpne2374ycsu.streamlit.app/

 ## Author

 Sani Devi